Cpf716/http/README.md

 Thanks for checking out my C++ HTTP server!

-It is a crude implementation of the HTTP protocol down to the socket layer which provides C++ developers with a running start on low-level API integration, whether for the cutting-edge performance of the language and/or due to hardware limitations
+It is a crude implementation of the HTTP protocol down to the socket layer.
+While more powerful and widely adopted implementations exist, this one gives you an opportunity to see the protocol in action at a low level.

 ## Requirements